In Vim? Don’t Panic

 - Don’t panic

-puts you in command mode, which is also the default mode- This is what allows you to use the commands I’ll outline below, like save and quit
+iis insert mode, which allows you to modify textescputs you in command mode, which is also the default mode- This is what allows you to use the commands I’ll outline below, like save and quit

 That’s really it.
 These few things can save you from almost

-anything you do to yourself in vim
+anything you do to yourself in vim.
+Entered a different command in

-and don’t know what you did?
+vim and don’t know what you did?
 Undo it.
 Wanted to enter text

 and entered a string of commands because you weren’t in insert

-, and then start typing away!
+mode?
+Undo it, enter i, and then start typing away!
 Made a bunch

 of changes that you didn’t want, that you don’t want to undo your

-way through one at a time? :q!
+way through one at a time? :q! and get outta there!

 A little extra

-commands can be guessed as they are single letter
+Many basic vim commands can be guessed as they are single letter

 abbreviations of what the command is.
 A few examples: